DBOS Methods & Variables

 CloseStream

 Close a durable stream.
-May only be called from within a workflow or step.
+May only be called from within a workflow (not from inside a step).
 After closing, no more values can be written to the stream.
 Streams are also automatically closed when the workflow terminates.

 Parameters: